|Established||4 Witchrite 1454|

 One of the most important items in the possession of this group was The Black Banner.
 With each use, this item grew more fell in power and at some point became an artifact.

 In 1462, they began a crusade to remove the religious influence of Hades across Hells Womb.
 This started as murders and political maneuvering in towns and villages.
 They then desecrated areas of Hades worship and when possible turned them into mindless undead, with priests reserved for becoming something special like a wraith, spectre, or other sentient undead.
-This war against the followers of Hades came to be called the Grim Harvest Crusade.
-By the end of the war, the forces under what was now called the Black Tide of Thasmudyan, had ballooned to 25,000 living dead and future undead potential.
-More than half of this number were undead, since as Pinth put so aptly:
+This war against the followers of Hades came to be called the Grim Harvest Crusade (1462 - 1464) .
+By the end of this war, the forces of what would become the Black Tide of Thasmudyan numbered close to 5,000.
+More than half of this number were undead, with Pinth aptly putting it:

 Necromancy is a powerful component of war.
 Our living soldiers fight twice, first as a mortal, and then as undead.